 Transferring utilities when moving house can seem like a daunting task, but it’s actually pretty straightforward with the right steps.
 If you’re subscribed with providers like Sky, Eir, Virgin Media, or Electric Ireland, you can follow these simple steps.

 Step 1: Three weeks before your move, let Sky know that you want to cancel your services and arrange for them to be moved to your new address.

 Step 2: Clear any outstanding balance on your account.

-Moving services with Eir
+Transferring Broadband with Eir

 Step 1: Complete this form by providing your account number, contact information, and your old and new address and the correct eircode for your new address.
 Wait for a confirmation message from Eir’s Moving Home team.

 Step 2: Once the service is cancelled at your old address, return the TV equipment and fibre to Eir.
 These instructions will be sent to your new address.

 Step 3: Wait for the installation team at your new home.
 If you need to reschedule, you can call Eir’s appointments team at (01) 5366550.

 Step 1: A month before you move, find out which Virgin Media services you can get at your new address.

 Step 2: Fill out Virgin Media’s moving form.